whitneyburton/portfolios/amy-kintner-Mod3_portfolio.markdown

 ## Areas of Emphasis

-They hype concerning the difficulty of Mod 3 had me a bit worried, but I found that what difficulty there was stemmed more from the consistent pace and caliber of the work required and expected than the type or complexity of the work itself.
-My main focus for this Mod was leanring the ins and outs of API creation and consumption, with almost equal focus on learning OAuth procedures and principles.
+The hype concerning the difficulty of Mod 3 had me a bit worried, but I found that what difficulty there was stemmed more from the consistent pace and caliber of the work required and expected than the type or complexity of the work itself.
+My main focus for this Mod was learning the ins and outs of API creation and consumption, with almost equal focus on learning OAuth procedures and principles.
 The idea of being able to consume external APIs was (and continues to be) somewhat thrilling, especially as I continued to delve into more what was actually out there, which, as it turns out, is a LOT.
 I enjoy variety and choice, so feeling that the world of APIs is now open for my use makes me giddy (well, almost giddy).

 ## Rubric Scores